raidionics/Raidionics/README.md

 # NeuroRADS

-Simple project for building binary releases of Python code for Ubuntu Linux/macOS/Windows using [PyInstaller](https://github.com/pyinstaller/pyinstaller).
+Simple project for building binary releases and package installers of Python code for Ubuntu Linux/macOS/Windows using [PyInstaller](https://github.com/pyinstaller/pyinstaller).

 ## How to use?
 Download binary release from the **tags** section.
 We currently support Ubuntu Linux (>= 18), macOS (>= high-sierra) and Windows (>= Vista; 64-bit).